 Firms that want to use Microsoft SharePoint as a legal DMS need additional tools to support integration, promote user accessibility, and meet the unique needs of the legal industry.

-Intapp Documents, one of the three solutions that make up the OnePlace Collaboration & Content suite, helps firms modernize their legal DMS with matter-centric document management and email filing capabilities built on Microsoft 365.
+Intapp Documents, part of the Intapp Collaboration & Content suite, helps firms modernize their legal DMS with matter-centric document management and email filing capabilities built on Microsoft 365.

 “Intapp Documents works as an application layer on top of your own Microsoft 365 tenant,” explained Smith.
 “It uses sophisticated automation and deep integration with existing apps to deliver legal DMS user experience that meets the needs of fee earners and the wider firm.”